Christ of Vũng Tàu

 It is 32 m high, standing on a 4 m high platform, for a 36 m total monument height with two outstretched arms spanning 18.3 m.
 There is a 133-step staircase inside the statue.

-The statue is the largest Christian statue across Asia since 2012, and since its restoration of 1993, it has been a major pilgrim destination for Christians across Vietnam as well as Christian vacationers.
+The statue is the largest Christian statue across Asia since 2012, and since its restoration in 1993, it has been a major pilgrim destination for Christians across Vietnam as well as Christian vacationers.